suzannejmatthews/aosk/chapter2.md

 from a network.
 2. **Protocol:** a set of rules that define how internet traffic is routed on the network.
-For example, if you surf the internet and search for different images or materials, you are using TCP (Transmission Control Protocol).
+For example, if you surf the internet and search for different images or materials, you are using HTTP (Hyper Text Transfer Protocol).
 If you would like to check your email, you will use SMTP (Simple Mail Transfer Protocol) or IMAP (the Internet Message Access Protocol).
 As another analogy, you can think of protocols as the box you use when you send and receive a package